MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="04/24/2017"
+   ms.date="04/30/2017"
    ms.author="deonhe"/>

 # Run your flows with buttons from Flic by Shortcut Labs

-It's easy to trigger Microsoft Flow buttons from the Microsoft Flow mobile app on [Android](https://aka.ms/flowmobiledocsandroid) and [iOS](https://aka.ms/flowmobiledocsios), or from [Microsoft Flow](https://flow.microsoft.com).
+Microsoft Flow has partnered with [Flic by Shortcut Labs](https://flic.io/) (bttn), one of the leading physical button manufacturers.
+With this partnership, you can trigger your flows by touching a physical button.
+For example, you can press a flic to track your working hours, block your calendar, count visitors and guests at an event, or keep track of geographical locations.

-Taking this a step further, we've now added triggers that you can use to start your flows touching a physical button.
-For example, you can call your helpdesk, send an email to your team, block your calendar, or reorder supplies by pressing a physical button that starts a flow.
-Currently, Microsoft Flow partners with [Bttn by The Button Corporation](https://my.bt.tn/) (bttn) and [Flic by Shortcut Labs](https://flic.io/) (flic), two of the leading physical button manufacturers.
-Visit their websites to learn more about their products, and then integrate your physical buttons with your button flows.
+>[AZURE.IMPORTANT]Configure all Flic properties by using Flic's mobile app for [Android](https://play.google.com/store/apps/details?id=io.flic.app) or [iOS](https://itunes.apple.com/us/app/flic-app/id977593793?ls=1&mt=8) before you create your flow.

-We discuss Flic buttons (Flics) in this document.
-See the [bttn topic](./bttn-button-flows.md) if you're interested in integrating your bttns with Microsoft Flow.
+Microsoft Flow also partners with [Bttn by The Button Corporation](./bttn-button-flows.md), another leading manufacturer that allows you to run your flows with a bttn.

 ## Prerequisites